 To qualify for this measure the installed Boiler must be ENERGY STAR qualified (AFUE rated at or greater than 85% and input capacity less than 300,000 Btu/hr).

 Definition of Baseline Equipment

 Time of sale: The baseline equipment for this measure is a new, gas-fired, standard-efficiency water boiler.
-The current Federal Standard minimum AFUE rating is 80%.
-For boilers manufactured after September 2012 the Federal Standards is raised to 82% AFUE.
-Baseline assumptions are therefore provided below:
+The current Federal Standard minimum is 82% AFUE.